Are online jewelers all scammers?

 If your jewelry is modest, there are other options.

 Worthy doesn't buy items worth less than $1,500, including all-metal (gold, silver or platinum) items like chains, gold bands or other jewelry without gemstones.

-In my jewelry box were a couple of modest gold and diamond rings that a relative had given me when I married.
+In my jewelry box were a couple of lower-value gold and diamond rings that a relative had given me when I married.
 Time to go!

-Several years ago I tried to sell some modest diamond rings through CashforGoldUSA and CashforDiamondsUSA (they have the same parent company), one of those places that advertise on TV.
+Several years ago I tried to sell some modest diamond rings through jewelry buyers CashforGoldUSA and CashforDiamondsUSA (they have the same parent company), one of those places that advertise on TV.

 Those sites always seemed super-cheesy.
 But I researched this one.

 The parent company, CJ Environmental, has a BBB rating of B+.

 From past research I’ve done as a business journalist on selling gold jewelry (including dental fillings.
 I’m not kidding), I know mail-in services like this can be a good deal, as can your local pawn shop.